learngermanghana/sedifexbiz/README.md

 - Firestore emulator rules tests are skipped by default.
 To execute them, start the local Firebase emulators and run tests with
   `RUN_FIRESTORE_EMULATOR_TESTS=1 npm run test` so the suite can connect to the emulator endpoints.

-### Workspace access spreadsheet
+### Firestore membership documents
-- The onboarding Google Sheet should include workspace metadata columns such as `contractStart`, `contractEnd`, `paymentStatus`, `amountPaid`, and `company` for each store row.
+- Store onboarding now relies on membership documents in Firestore.
+Create one document per workspace under `memberships/{workspaceId}` with fields such as `contractStart`, `contractEnd`, `paymentStatus`, `amountPaid`, and `company`.
-- Date columns can be provided as ISO-like strings (e.g., `2024-01-15`) or spreadsheet serial numbers; payment amounts can include currency symbols and will be normalized automatically.
+- Ensure date fields are stored as Firestore Timestamps (or ISO strings if ingesting via script) and normalize payment amounts to numbers so Cloud Functions can process billing logic without additional parsing.

 ## Branding
 - Name: **Sedifex**